legend-exp/legend-pygeom-l200/docs/source/vis.md

 ## Visualization with `legend-pygeom-l200`

 Simply use `legend-pygeom-l200 -V [...]` to visualize the full geometry.
+See {ref}`pygeomtools:gdml-viewer` for details on how to use the interactive viewer.

-If you want to exclude components from the 3D rendering, append `--assemblies=...`.
-Possible values are:
+If you want to exclude/include components from the 3D rendering, append `--assemblies=...`.
+See the section on {doc}`cfg-geometry`.

-- `strings` (the whole HPGe array)
+The cryostat and LAr volumes are always part of the output, but can be hidden in a scene file, if necessary.

-- `fibers`.
-It is highly recommended to also append the argument `--fiber-modules=segmented` to avoid rendering all single fibers, if you only need to see the overall shape.
+The visualization with the VTK-based viewer can be customized with a scene file, including options for

-- `calibration` (calibration tubes and sources, if any)
+- changing volume colors, transparency & hiding volumes
-- `top` (copper top plate)
+- better looking renderings (lighting, camera positions, file export)
-- `wlsr`
+- adding a clipper of the geometry (e.g., hiding one half of all volumes)

-Multiple values can be combined with commas.
-Example:
+- and more tools, also for basic event visualization.

-`--assemblies=strings,calibration`.
+See the {ref}`pygeomtools:scene-file` for a reference of the scene file.
+The scene file can be passed as an argument after `-V`:

-The cryostat and LAr volumes are always part of the output.
+`legend-pygeom-l200 -V scene.yaml [...]`.

 ## Visualizing with Geant4/[`remage`](https://github.com/legend-exp/remage) (_advanced_)